DriftSolutions/PackageTrackr/README.md

 - **Web Server**: Apache with mod_rewrite
 - **PHP**: 7.4 or higher
-  - PDO extension
+  - PDO extension with pdo_mysql driver (for MySQL/MariaDB)
   - cURL extension
-  - MailParse extension (for email tracking number extraction)
+  - IMAP extension (php-imap) — required for the optional email import cron (`cron_imap_monitor.php`)
+  - iconv extension — used for decoding email headers in the IMAP importer
 - **Database**: MySQL 5.7+ or MariaDB 10.2+
 - **17track Account**: Free tier allows up to 100 packages per month